-(2018): My name is LaShawn Simmons and I'm a senior at Brandeis University majoring in African and Afro-American Studies with minors in Anthropology, Art History, and Creativity, the Arts and Social Transformation (CAST).
+(2018): My name is LaShawn Simmons, and I'm a senior at Brandeis University majoring in African and Afro-American studies with minors in anthropology, art history, and creativity, the arts and social transformation (CAST).
 I firmly believe the arts have the ability to inspire and provide innovative approaches to solving and investigating social issues.
-I've been able to see this through my work editing and art programming, as chief editor and founder of Ebony Axis, a zine that features and anthologizes the beautiful and varied narratives of Black women on Brandeis campus via poetry, prose, and the visual arts; and through collaborating with the Rose Art Museum and Dr. Cynthia Cohen on three salons featuring artist in residence Jane Sapp, who utilizes artistic expression as a form of social change.
+I've been able to see this through my work editing and art programming, as chief editor and founder of Ebony Axis, a 'zine that features and anthologizes the beautiful and varied narratives of Black women on Brandeis campus via poetry, prose, and the visual arts; and through collaborating with the Rose Art Museum and Dr. Cynthia Cohen on three salons featuring artist in residence Jane Sapp, who utilizes artistic expression as a form of social change.

 Upon graduation, Sarah was living in Madrid and teaching English to Spanish students at a bilingual primary school.
-She assisted teachers in first and second grade in classes taught in English — language, social science, and natural science.
-She lived in the city center, met a lot of new people, and tried to make time to read and write.
+She assisted teachers in first and second grade in classes taught in English — language, social science and natural science.
+She lived in the city center, met a lot of new people and tried to make time to read and write.

-took the course, Soc 155b: Social Movements: Protest, Politics, and Change in which they explored ways that individuals come to participate in, organize within, and create impact out of social movements.
+To fulfill the CAST capstone requirement, Quinn took the course Soc 155b: Social Movements: Protest, Politics, and Change, in which they explored ways that individuals come to participate in, organize within, and create impact out of social movements.
 This involved combining theory with investigations of major historical and contemporary examples, including pulling from students' personal experiences and those of guest speakers.
 Quinn focused on research about anti-Trump activism in its many forms.
 Through interviews and virtual participant observation projects, they composed papers about how we can best understand the combining of multiple social movements into one larger anti-Trump movement in an unprecedented complication of mobilization and coalition-building.
 The class has inspired Quinn's hope for the future, and their desire to participate in activism on their own, as well as given them tools to understand the work they'll be doing out in the world.

-(2018): My name is Maggie Ziegel, I'm from Toronto, Canada, and the CAST program has made me fall in love with art's relationship to activism.
+(2018): My name is Maggie Ziegel.
+I'm from Toronto, Canada, and the CAST program has made me fall in love with art's relationship to activism.
 In my four years in the minor, I have stretched myself immensely in the name of art and social justice.
 I performed in different theatrical performances that challenged norms and societal bounds.
 I began writing poetry that made a statement, then began performing in many slam poetry competitions (sometimes even winning them!).
 In the last six months I have begun doing sculpture, and learning about how I can influence perceptions with my hands and the objects they come across.
 The CAST minor has taught me so much about the absolute vitality of art in any social change, and about the power of a creative mind.
 You don't need to be the best sculptor, actor, rapper, etc. to be successful in making social change with your creativity; you just need to be open to learning and using new lenses with which to look at the world.
 Without CAST, I doubt I would have begun sculpting, and now, in spring semester 2018, I've had my first full-size installation up on campus.
 After graduation, I have absolutely no clue what is next for me, but I know for a fact that CAST and its principles and lessons will stay with me forever.
 Thanks to the CAST minor, I will never stop creating, I will never stop organizing, and I will never stop learning.